MrPrattASH/Robotics-II-Circuit-Python/learning_modules/husky_lens/husky_lens_overview.md

 * 3	-:	GND	Negative (0V)
 * 4	+:	VCC	Positive (3.3~5.0V)

+## NEVER PLUG IN THE HUSKY LENS WHILE POWERED.
+The ports are not "hot-swappable", meaning you will break the T/X connectors.

 ## Buttons
 There are two buttons on the HuskyLens, the function button and the learning button.
 The basic operations of these two buttons are shown as follows: